Last updated 25 February, 2022.

 Once our guest post went live on Adrian’s blog and we’d helped promote it I went back to him and asked if Jamie, Kayako’s cofounder, could be a guest on his podcast to discuss the report.
 A month later, the episode was recorded and then published on iTunes.

 Search became a success

 I mentioned above that SERP rankings are vital to the formula we have for content success at Kayako.
-Although the keyword “live chat statistics” doesn’t rank highly on searches per month, we quickly achieved to a top 3 rank.
-Currently we sit behind INC in second place—and it will take a big backlink campaign to displace them.
+Although the keyword “live chat statistics” doesn’t rank highly on searches per month, we quickly achieved a top 3 rank.
+Currently, we sit behind INC in second place—and it will take a big backlink campaign to displace them.